 What is a marine speedometer?

 Simply required, a speedometer is a device that measures and displays the current speed of a vehicle or ship.
-Speedometers are now available in all motor vehicles and are common in the most steering wheel is driven boats with a console display area.
+Speedometers are now available in all motor vehicles and are common in most steering wheel-driven boats with a console display area.

 Several Types Of a marine speedometer